-As geology was revealing evidence that the Earth was millions of years old, something had to amend, and the theory of Lamarck needed a being as an entity with intelligence and finality on a human being internal scale.
-Society was not prepared for it despite it being obvious.
+As geology was revealing evidence that the Earth was millions of years old, something had to amend, and the theory of Lamarck needed a living being as an entity with intelligence and finality on a human being internal scale.
+Society was not ready despite being obvious.

-Another solution would have been a loose biblical interpretation in the sense of taking the passages of creation as a metaphor, but not the church neither the scientific community was willing to give up their plans.
+Another solution would have been a loose biblical interpretation in the sense of taking the passages of creation as a metaphor, but nor the church neither the scientific community was willing to give up their agenda.

-The only option that remained was to design some mechanism that would fit into the scientific methodology, and could theoretically lead to the evolution of life.
-Darwin decided to go to great lengths to argue his theory of evolution of the species instead rationalizing it with evolutionary processes and elements in Europe; the main difference is that for being so distant, they seemed much more convincing and, above all, impossible for a personal verification.
+The only remaining option was to design some mechanism that could fit into the scientific methodology and theoretically lead to the evolution of life.
+Darwin decided to go to great lengths to argue his theory of evolution of the species instead of rationalizing it with evolutionary processes and elements in Europe.
+The main effect is that with the distance, it was easier to accept and, above all, impossible for personal verification.

 The rest is well known.
-They say there is evidence of random mutations and whatever within a proper scientific methodology and before knowing about Mendel laws!
+It is incredible, but scientists said there was evidence of random mutations or whatever within a proper scientific methodology and before knowing about Mendel laws!

 The theory of Natural Selection is a tautology

-It is more than obvious that all living beings exist because they have survived their lineage.
+It is more than evident that all living beings exist because they have survived their lineage.

-Furthermore, natural selection includes a rather destructive philosophy in the sense that the objective of life is to survive.
-Adapting to the environment seems to be a consequence of this objective; although one could also change environment to survive; of course, I am not only referring to the little birds on the Galapagos Islands.
+Furthermore, the natural selection theory includes a rather destructive philosophy in the sense that the objective of life is to survive.
+Adapting to the environment seems to be a consequence of this objective, although one could also change the environment to survive; of course, the reference is not only about the little birds on the Galapagos Islands.

 We never know, scientists have even empirically proven that the objective of life is just that.
-I wonder if people using this kind of scientific methodology understand it or just believe it.
+Who knows if people using this kind of scientific methodology understand it or just believe it.